dineshj3d/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-## STEP 1 - Loading and preprocessing the data
+### STEP 1 - Loading and preprocessing the data

-plaintextplaintextplaintextplaintextplaintextplaintextplaintextplaintextplaintext
-plaintextplaintextplaintextplaintextplaintextplaintextplaintextplaintextplaintext
-plaintextplaintextplaintextplaintextplaintextplaintextplaintextplaintextplaintext
+Prepare the environment, making sure required packages are loaded, working directory set, check and document session & enviroment is documented.
+Then download, unzip and read the data into a data frame.

 ```r